 • You can remove the leaves from the lower part or not—it doesn’t make much difference;

-• Make a hole, with a pencil for example, and place the cutting inside.
+• Make a hole, for example with a pencil, and place the cutting in it.

-• Firm the soil around the stem so the growing medium adheres well.
-Water lightly if the medium wasn't pre-moistened;
+• Firm the soil around the stem so the substrate adheres well.
+Water lightly if the substrate hasn’t been pre-moistened;

-• Place a cloche, a cut-off water bottle, or a plastic bag supported by four small stakes over the top to prevent it from touching the cuttings.
-This creates a microclimate conducive to rooting by maintaining humidity around the plant and trapping warmth from this mini greenhouse effect.
-Place the pot in the shade to avoid harsh sunlight.
+• Place a cloche, a cut water bottle, or a plastic bag over the top, supported by four small stakes to prevent it from touching the cuttings.
+This will create a microclimate conducive to rooting, thanks to the retained humidity and the warmth from this mini greenhouse effect.
+Place the pot in the shade to avoid scorching sunlight.

 After about a month, you should see new shoots on the stems, a sign that the cuttings have taken well.